Columbus Day: History

-Local observance of Columbus Day
+The observance on the second Monday in October means it coincides with the Canadian holiday of Thanksgiving.

+Localization

 Actual observance varies in different parts of the United States, ranging from large-scale parades and events to complete nonobservance.
 Most states do not celebrate Columbus Day as an official state holiday.
-Some mark it as a "Day of Observance" or "Recognition.”
+Some mark it as a "Day of Observance" or "Recognition”.
 Most states that celebrate Columbus Day will close state services, while others operate as normal.

 San Francisco claims the nation's oldest continuously existing celebration with the Italian-American community's annual Columbus Day Parade, which was established by Nicola Larco in 1868, while New York City boasts the largest, with over 35,000 marchers and one million viewers around 2010.

 As in the mainland United States, Columbus Day is a legal holiday in the U.S. territory of Puerto Rico.
-In the United States Virgin Islands, the day is celebrated as both Columbus Day and "Puerto Rico Friendship Day."
+In the United States Virgin Islands, the day is celebrated as both Columbus Day and "Puerto Rico Friendship Day".

 Virginia also celebrates two legal holidays on the day, Columbus Day and Yorktown Victory Day, which honors the final victory at the Siege of Yorktown in the Revolutionary War.